cbonoz/ethonline24/README1.md

 Chaindraft
 ---

-Fantasy football lineups with community driven pricing.
+A blockchain-based fantasy draft game with challenge-able player pages.

 Generate your dream lineup for offline contest or sportsbook using the app.
 Keep your lineup as a shareable url and minted nft proving you drafted a given roster and at what time.
+Challenge other players

 ### Inspiration

 Pain points:

-- Traditional fantasy football platforms are centralized, leading to trust issues and lack of transparency.
+- Traditional fantasy football platforms are centralized, and often require large engineering teams to run.
 - There is often limited flexibility and customization in league settings and rules.
-- Transaction fees and delays can frustrate users, especially when dealing with payouts and rewards.
+- Transaction fees and delays can frustrate users, especially when dealing with withdraws and rewards.
+Example: many platforms require entering your SSN just to cash out!
 - Managing league data securely and transparently is a challenge with existing solutions.

 ### How Blockchain is Used